Governance and The Corporation of New College Stamford

 - you wish to apply to join the Corporation,

 Please contact the Clerk to the Corporation in writing to:

 Mr Ralph Devereux - Clerk to the Corporation

 What are We?

 We are a Further Education College Corporation established by the Further and Higher Education Act 1992.
 The powers of the Further Education Corporations are detailed in this Act, as amended by the Learning and Skills Act 2000, the Further Education and Training Act 2007 and the Education Act 2011.

 We are also an exempt charity.
-Our principal regulator is the Department of Business, Energy & Industrial Strategy.
+Our principal regulator is the Department for Education.

 A “Corporation” is a legal term describing a number of people working together as if they were one person.
 A corporation carries on working as a succession of new people replace those who retire or resign.
 The people making up the Corporation are correctly referred to as ‘Members’.
 Sometimes these individuals may also be referred to as “Governors”.

 The Corporation has established four committees which meet regularly.
 The committees deal with specific parts of our work.
 Those committees are the: